Group Component Analysis for Multiblock Data: Common and Individual Feature Extraction: Common Orthogonal Basis Extraction

-Taking our purpose into consideration, we further assume that $\mat{\bar{A}}^T\mats{\breve{A}}=\matO, n\in\Set{N}$, where \matO{} is the zero matrix with proper size.
-This assumption means that there is no any interaction between common features and individual features.
-This assumption will not cause any additional factorization error.
-To see this, $\forall n$, if $\mat{\bar{A}}^T\mats{\breve{A}}\neq\matO$, from (\ref{eqLinkedMF}) and the fact that
+{\bf Step 2:} Since our aim is to separate ``shared" and ``individual" latent component subspaces, we can further assume that $\mat{\bar{A}}^T\mats{\breve{A}}=\matO, n\in\Set{N}$, where \matO{} is a zero matrix, which implies no interaction between the common and individual subspaces, \zgx{i.e. perfect separability of the common and individual features}.
+This assumption is reasonable and will not introduce any additional factorization error.
+To see this, consider